Engin-Boot/pong-stage-shivanigoyal236/Stage0/start game.md

   Given a interface which has a option start game
   When we click on start game option
-  Then we see a screen with racket and ball
+  Then we see many options